Skip to content

 Tip #6 Don’t lose sight of the big goal

-Unfortunately, I cannot currently assess whether the knowledge will be needed later.
-But what I can say is: no course of study is easy and, especially when studying medicine, there is always a certain amount of ambition involved, as it feels like obstacles are constantly being put in your way.
-So if you're in a phase where you think to yourself: What's the point of all this?
+Unfortunately, I can't currently say whether you'll need the knowledge later on.
+What I can say, however, is that no degree is easy and, especially in medical studies, you always need a certain amount of ambition because it feels like there are always obstacles in your way.
+So if you're in a phase where you're thinking: what's the point of all this?
 Think about the final goal you want to achieve: becoming a doctor.

 Tip #7 Enjoy the time

-Kind regards,
+Best regards,

 Your medical student